OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 #### **0.0.2 - June 3, 2021 - The Claws Update**

 - Bugfixes

   - Fixed bug in Shadowstep where incorrect VFX was being used.
   - Fixed being able to go beyond level 10 blood potency.

 - [**New!**] Debug Menu

   - You can now press `SHIFT + /` to open a debug menu.
 This has options to become a vampire, cure vampirism, and change blood levels.
   - Will be expanded in future updates.

 - [**New!**] Claws

   - Vampires will attack with claws when using hand to hand, instead of fists.
   - Uses normal hand to hand controls.
   - Remaps beast fighting animation onto normal humanoids to use claw attacks.
 (Animation to be further improved)
   - Claw attacks can draw blood, restoring blood to the attacker.
 Drawn blood has a chance of increasing maximum blood for the attacking Vampire.
   - The Hand-to-hand skill and governing attributes, strength and speed, impacts how much blood can be drawn, and the frequency at which it is drawn.
   - MCM to manage base chance of triggering blood draw.

 - Blood Serums (Object created, not implemented in-game)

   - New models by Melchior Darhk!
   - New big and mini serum models.

 - Blood Spells

   - Redesigned Vampiric Touch Spells to use new effect (see below)
   - New Transfusion power, granted through the potency ladder.

 - Blood Potency

   - Redesigned progression ladder to be better distributed based on new effects and spells.

 - Blood Magic EFfects

+  - New magic effect icons, created by JaceyS, for all magic effects.
   - [**Finished**] Mistform
     - Mistform now allows you to move through doors.
     - Mistform prevents you from being hit physically.
 Magic will still do damage to you.